Metoprolol kinetics

 Metoprolol metabolism primarily occurs in the liver through the cytochrome P450 enzyme system.
 The main enzyme responsible for the metabolism of metoprolol is CYP2D6.
 This enzyme oxidizes metoprolol to its active metabolite, alpha-hydroxymetoprolol, which also exhibits beta-blocking activity.

-See also Metoprolol indigestion
+See also Metoprolol 25

 Enzyme Metabolite Activity